8 Ways To Make Your Angpow Money Work For You

 It’s always tempting to treat yourself when you come into some extra money.
 But the way to long-term financial stability comes with a bit of discipline.
 If you have outstanding debt, your first priority should be to pay it off.
 The compounding interest rate of even small debts can quickly snowball.

-Let your angpau money be the first repayment, and remember not to spend more on credit cards until the debt is paid off.
+Let your angpow money be the first repayment, and remember not to spend more on credit cards until the debt is paid off.